What are termites?

-In order to get rid of termites safety, quickly, and discreetly, rely on EcoArmor Pest Defense's professional termite control services in Anna, TX.
+To get rid of termites safely, quickly, and discreetly, rely on EcoArmor Pest Defense's professional termite control services in McKinney, TX.
 We treat termite colonies right from the source, implementing cultural, exclusionary, and product-based methods that are scientifically proven to eliminate wood-eating pests at a record pace.

 Submit a contact form online to get in touch with a service professional about how we can help.

 How can I prevent termites in the future?

 Termites that have not yet colonized your home or property in Anna, McKinney, or nearby areas can be kept away with some additional protection implemented around the house.
 Do your part to stay termite-free by following these tips and tricks:

 Remove any landscaping mulch around the property.
 While it's pretty to look at, the damp and soggy wood may provide a breeding ground for subterranean termites.
 Replace these areas with peat stone, creek rock, or pumice.

 Stack all firewood logs neatly and correctly in a small bundle.
 Store this wood at least 25 feet away from your home, preferably someplace where it will have adequate sunlight and drainage.

 Have your home continuously inspected and protected against pest activity with help from EcoArmor Pest Defense.
 Get a professional termite inspection as soon as possible when you call our main office today.